Reviewing Predictive Oncology (POAI) & The Competition

 |-12.81%

-This table compares Predictive Oncology and its rivals revenue, earnings per share and valuation.
+This table compares Predictive Oncology and its rivals gross revenue, earnings per share and valuation.

 |Gross Revenue